-Often, multiple treatments are necessary, but fortunately these procedures are brief and well tolerated by most patients.
-Healing time is minimal for healthy individuals.
-Be aware, though, that with genital warts, treatment destroys the wart, not the internal virus that causes it.
-Therefore, warts may come back or appear elsewhere on the body.
+Multiple treatments may be necessary, but these procedures are typically brief and well tolerated by most patients.
+Healing time is minimal for healthy people—but be aware that with genital warts, treatment destroys the growths themselves, not the virus that causes them.
+Therefore, they may come back or appear elsewhere on the body.

 Molluscum contagiosum is typically asymptomatic and will clear up on its own within 12 months.
 Still, Dr. Pierre advises patients with this condition to seek treatment sooner rather than later because the bumps multiply and are contagious.
 They can also be cosmetically bothersome and cause significant concern for parents when they appear on children.
 Treatment options are similar to the procedures used on warts.